 How is Bird Flu Diagnosed?

-Bird flu can only be officially diagnosed through laboratory testing because people cannot be diagnosed by clinical signs and symptoms alone.
-If you are concerned you have bird flu, inform your healthcare provider and let them know if you’ve been in contact with birds, cows, or other animals that you believe are infected.
+Bird flu can only be officially diagnosed through laboratory testing.
+Diagnosis is not possible by clinical signs and symptoms alone.
+If you are concerned you have bird flu, inform your healthcare provider and let them know if you’ve been in contact with animals you believe are infected.

 What is the Infection Timing and Treatment?

-According to the CDC, the time that a person is exposed and infected with bird flu and develops respiratory symptoms is around three days, but can range between two to seven days.
-Eye redness can develop between one to two days after exposure and infection.
+According to the CDC, the time that a person is exposed, infected, and develops respiratory symptoms is around three days, but can range between two to seven.
+Eye redness can develop one to two days after exposure and infection.

-The contagious period is not fully understood yet.
+The contagious period is not yet understood.
 A person with mild illness is thought to progress similar to the seasonal flu and is most contagious during the first few days of infection.
-People who are hospitalized with a severe illness may be contagious for much longer, around several weeks.
+People hospitalized with severe illness may be contagious for much longer, around several weeks.

 Bird flu usually lasts between a few days to less than two weeks.
 However, people who are severely ill and require hospitalization may be sick for several weeks.

-Bird flu can be treated with antiviral medications if the infection is caught early, however, there is no specific cure or vaccine available.
-Recent studies have shown that supportive care such as oxygen therapy and intravenous fluids can help patients recover quicker.
+Bird flu can be treated with antiviral medications if the infection is caught early.
+There is no specific cure or vaccine available.
+Recent studies have shown that supportive care such as oxygen therapy and intravenous fluids can improve recovery.

 Who is at Risk?